Have all the bees and things flying around in your garden piqued your interest?

 Remember, these chemicals not only kill indiscriminately, they completely disrupt the balance at work in your yard (and in your soil)…after all, your yard, however small, is its own Ecosystem.

-The amazing thing about flowers is that in addition to being a food source, for some pollinators they act can be a shelter as well.
+The amazing thing about flowers is that in addition to being a food source, for some pollinators they can be shelter as well.

 The reason to go primarily with natives is that your native bees are already familiar with them (they have a relationship you might say.)
 The natives are also better suited for the environment…not to mention they take a lot less work.
-You plant them and you’re done, they come back year after year for you!
+You plant them and you’re done, they come back year after year!

 When you go to purchase your flowers be sure and get plants that bloom in spring, summer, and fall.
 Bees need a constant food source, so if you supply a patch of flowers for all three seasons they have more reason to hang around.